giulianopz/programming/README.md

     * K. Mitnick &s W. L. Simon, Ghost in the Wires: My Adventures as the World's Most Wanted Hacker
     * J. Erickson, Hacking: The Art of Exploitation
     * A. Huang, The Hardware Hacker: Adventures in Making and Breaking Hardware
+    * A. Naitoh, How the ThinkPad Changed the World ― and Is Shaping the Future
     * W. Gibson, Neuromancer
     * P. K. Dick, Do Androids Dream of Electric Sheep?
     * M. Shirow, The Ghost in the Shell